 today’s practice and daily pop-up reminders!

 Please comment and share how if setting positive intentions is part of your Yoga or Asana practice.
 Are you taking other steps to improve your mental and emotional wellness this month?
 Are you going to join us in our daily meditation challenge for October?
 Always remember, be kind!

-7 thoughts on “October Emotional Wellness Month 2020 – Intentions and Yoga Philosophy”
+One thought on “October Emotional Wellness Month 2021 – Intentions and Yoga Philosophy”